elemel/fungeoneer/chapters/octagram.md

   ...
 ```

-You leave the smaller dungeon after 106 steps.
+You leave the example dungeon after 106 steps.